arasydafa/SharpGL-3D-Visualization/README.md

 ## Getting Started
 1. Clone the repository to your local machine
-2. Open the solution file `SharpGL-3D-Visualization.sln` in Visual Studio
+2. Open the solution file `SharpGL 3D Visualization.sln` in Visual Studio
 3. Build and run the solution

 ## Built With